alagala/labs/azure/databricks/README.md

 This guide will help you spin up an environment to test the integration between Azure Databricks, Azure Data Lake Storage and Azure Cosmos DB.

-The environment is created by using Terraform, and a notebook is provided to showcase a sample Spark application that count words from a text file stored in Azure Data Lake Storage and writes the output to Azure Cosmos DB (exposed through Cassandra APIs).
+The environment is created by using Terraform, and a notebook is provided to showcase a sample Spark application that count words from a text file stored in Azure Data Lake Storage and writes the output to Azure Cosmos DB.

 The diagram below shows the logical architecture of the solution.